As U.S. pandemic intensifies, North Dakota becomes 35th state to require masks

 With Thanksgiving and other holidays on the horizon, several governors, including those in California, Oregon and Washington, urged residents to avoid venturing out of state.

-Gathering with family and friends, some governors warned, can transmit the virus through what New York’s Andrew Cuomo called “living room spread.”
+Gathering with family and friends, some governors warned, can transmit the virus through what New York Democrat Andrew Cuomo called “living room spread.”

 The governors of six states in the Northeast, the region hit hardest in the early months of the pandemic, were set to hold an emergency meeting this weekend to coordinate responses, Cuomo said.